Visualisierung vom neuen Gebäude House of Energy im Verkehrshaus.

 We are Swisstainable

-The Swiss Museum of Transport is part of the Swisstainable sustainability program and is classified as Level II – engaged.
+The Swiss Museum of Transport is part of the Swisstainable sustainability programme and is classified at Level II – ‘engaged’.
 The Swisstainable sustainability programme brings together businesses and organisations across the entire Swiss tourism sector.
-By participating in the programme, we commit ourselves to continuous sustainable corporate development, pursue measures in the area of sustainability and thus make a concrete contribution to sustainable Swiss tourism.
+Through our participation, we are committed to the ongoing development of our measures in the areas of the environment, social responsibility and economic efficiency, the implementation of which is periodically reviewed as part of the programme.

 OK:GO initiative